DrOgres/electric-state/README.md

 - UI: Damage can be applied to targeted tokens via chat card.
 - Added Item Detail roll down for Tension, Talents, Injury, Trauma and Traits
 - Fix: Damage Talents now populate talent select for rolls using weapons and apply to damage on roll results
+- Added: Drag attributes to hotbar to create an easy roll macro

 v0.22.0
 - Changed Usable item UI to make use consistent with rollable items now clicking the item name will use it